philorsta/AI-Project-4240/deliverable_directory/README_ENV.md

 - The pipeline will continue using the original audio
 - Wait a few minutes and try again if you need the cleaning feature

+### Cleanvoice API Key

+- **Important:** Populate the Cleanvoice API key in `project.py` on line 71 before running the script.
+Replace the placeholder string with your Cleanvoice account API key, or set the `CLEANVOICE_API_KEY` environment variable if the code reads from it.
+The audio cleaning/transcription step will not work without a valid API key.

 ---

 ## Deactivating the Virtual Environment